StudioEtrange/ansible-miniconda-role/README.md

 `miniconda_env_update_opts` is a variable to specify extra options for the `conda env update` task
 default: `""`, no additional opts useful to set '--prune' (remove installed packages not defined in environment)

+`miniconda_set_system_path` is a variable to specify wheather to add iniconda bin folder system path.
+default: `False`

 `miniconda_env` is a variable to specify conda environment to create.
 default: `""`, nothing will be created.